 During KS3, students may be placed into sets according to performance and progress at KS2 and in the P2S assessments.
-There are two formal assessment points within each academic year which allow for this.
+There are three formal assessment points (Progress to Success - P2S) within each academic year which allow for this.

-Subject Leaders and class teachers provide a challenging curriculum in every subject that prepares students with the knowledge, understanding and skills of how to learn and also the skills which are needed for the future.
+Leaders and class teachers provide a challenging curriculum in every subject that prepares students with the knowledge, skills and understanding of how to learn and also the skills which are needed for the future.

-Primary transition involves close liaison between Miss G Carson (Assistant Principal SENCO), Mr Rylands (Transition Co-ordinator) and primary school teachers.
-This enables early identification of individual needs in order to maintain academic momentum, thus ensuring a smooth, yet challenging start in secondary school.
+Primary transition involves close liaison between Mr. G Harrison (Vice Principal), Mr. P Rylands (Transition Co-Ordinator) and primary school teachers.
+This enables early identification of individual needs in order to maintain academic momentum, thus ensuring a smooth, yet challenging start at Halewood Academy.

-At Halewood Academy, using KS2 SATs results, we have our own target setting methodology that sets accurate and challenging 'Targets' we hope that not only do students achieve their target grade, but they achieve much more.
+Through the use KS2 SATs/Baseline testing results, we have our own target setting methodology that sets accurate and challenging 'Targets' and our aim is that not only do students achieve their target grade, but they achieve much more.
 Target grades may be reviewed if a student achieves their grade to ensure further stretch and challenge.